 Transference is when a patient directs their feelings about one person that was or is in their personal life onto someone else, like a therapist who is not in their personal life and will not be despite any fantasy you may have to the contrary.
 It is very common in therapy.

 The remedy is to respect the fact that I have a professional life and a private life.
 Most therapists do.
 While it’s true that we have time to chat while you’re on the table and we do so occasionally about my mom, sisters, and my son, I rarely discuss anyone I’m dating unless it’s a superficial comment.

 There is no chance I would date or allow myself to have feelings for an ACTIVE patient.
 Nor should you allow yourself to have attraction or feelings for me while you are an active patient.
 As an adult, you can control your feelings and appetites and I expect nothing less in my office.
-Also, I am not a dating service or someone to make your life less boring.
+Also, I am not a dating service or someone to pull on to make your life less boring.
 The focus is healthcare and that is all.